passcod/ashring/README.md

-# Sherman
+# Ashring

 ___NOT FOR CRITICAL USE___ This started as a toy project and grew a bit.
 I do not know as much about cryptography as I should.
 There are probably glaring flaws in the design and/or implementation that I have completely overlooked.
-At this stage, and until it has been checked by security folks, Sherman may: be succeptible to obvious attacks, not keep your data safe, eat your data, self-destruct, trash your laundry, steal your lunch money, and otherwise be unreliable for serious use.
+At this stage, and until it has been checked by security folks, Ashring may: be succeptible to obvious attacks, not keep your data safe, eat your data, self-destruct, trash your laundry, steal your lunch money, and otherwise be unreliable for serious use.
 You have been warned.

 OpenSSL is used for asymmetric cryptography until rust-crypto gets there.

+Ashring was previously named Sherman and that name may linger in places.

 ## Intro

-Sherman works as a FUSE filesystem.
-To create a Sherman _box_, or to access one, simply use the `sherman`binary with a path and a mountpoint.
+Ashring works as a FUSE filesystem.
+To create an Ashring _box_, or to access one, simply use the `ashring` binary with a path and a mountpoint.
 It will ask you for the mode (one of "simple", "shared", "cooperative", or "shared cooperative"), for additional settings if necessary, and for one or more passphrases depending on the mode.
 The mountpoint will then be available for